Rome, the capital city of Italy, is a cosmopolitan city packed with history, culture, and delicious food.

 Villa Spalletti Trivelli

 Villa Spalletti Trivelli is set in a historical villa, just 200 meters from the Quirinale Presidential Palace.
-The luxurious rooms are decorated with a combination of modern and traditional styles, featuring elegant antique and contemporary furnishings.
+The luxurious rooms in this unique Rome accommodation are decorated with a combination of modern and traditional styles, featuring elegant antique and contemporary furnishings.
 The hotel also features a wellness center with gym, bio sauna, Turkish bath, and massage treatments.
 Rates include a buffet breakfast with both Italian and American options, served in the shaded garden terrace.

 Hassler Roma is one of the city’s most famous hotels, set atop the Spanish Steps.
 Its restaurant, the Michelin-starred Imàgo, is located on the 6th-floor and has panoramic views over Rome’s rooftops.
 There’s another two on-site restaurants, Salone Eva and Palm Court.
 Wellness facilities include gym, sauna, and Turkish bath.
 All rooms are spacious and classically furnished and include free use of a smartphone (for both national and international calls).